freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-whitespace.md

 </section>

 ## Instructions

 <section id='instructions'>

-Change the regex <code>countWhiteSpace</code> to look for multiple whitespace characters in a string.
+Change the regex `countWhiteSpace` to look for multiple whitespace characters in a string.

 </section>

 ## Tests

 <section id='tests'>

 ```yml